UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Bandwidth is the amount of data that can be transferred, while latency is the speed at which it travels.

-Confusion between networking terms is incredibly common, but understanding the difference is key to fixing your internet woes.
-People often mix up latency vs ping or bandwidth vs throughput, but they represent entirely different aspects of your home network’s performance.
-The best way to visualize these differences is with a highway analogy.
+Confusion between networking terms is incredibly common, but untangling them is key to fixing your internet woes.
+People frequently mix up latency vs. bandwidth, but they represent entirely different aspects of your home network’s performance.
+The best way to visualize how these elements work together is with a highway analogy.

-Let’s break down these essential networking terms so you know exactly what is happening behind the scenes:
+Let’s break down these essential networking terms so you know exactly what is happening behind the scenes when your internet starts buffering:

 TermDefinitionMeasurement UnitReal-World Analogy